ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For each Conditional Endorsement Triple the Verifier compares the `stateful-environment-record` field in the triple against the ACS (see {{sec-match-one-se}}).

 If the stateful environment matches, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
-The Endorsement consists of the `measurement-values-map` field in the triple, plus the authority of the entity that signed the Conditional Endorsement Triple.
+The Endorsement consists of the `property-values-map` field in the triple, plus the authority of the entity that signed the Conditional Endorsement Triple.

 #### Processing Multi-Environment Conditional (MEC) Endorsement Triple